 Explore the Colorful Streets of El Centro

-La Candelaria (El Centro) is the heart of Medellín, a place of history, culture, commerce, and street life.
-Here, you can find landmarks like Plaza Botero and the Metropolitan Cathedral alongside bustling markets and street vendors.
-A walk through El Centro lets you glimpse the city’s past and present.
-You can explore architectural marvels, shop for local crafts, and absorb the vibrant atmosphere that defines Medellín.
+El Centro, officially called La Candelaria, is the heart of Medellín, known for its history, culture, and commerce.
+It’s home to landmarks like Plaza Botero and the Metropolitan Cathedral, alongside busy markets and street vendors.
+Walking through El Centro offers a look at both the city’s past and present, with historic architecture, local crafts, and a lively atmosphere.

 Attend the Clasico Paisa at Estadio Atanasio Girardot